ROLE: GRAPHIC DESIGNER

 Three years ago, if someone told me I'd be leaving the restaurant industry to work with my wife, I would have thought they were crazy.
 I have always been a stickler for rules and appreciate the structure provided within the corporate world.
 That being said, I always knew there was more to life than what I'd experienced working for the man.
 That, and I was tired of smelling like a grease trap at the end of each day!

-"Starting out as a dishwasher many years ago and working my way up to become General Manager of a large restaurant group, I was comfortable in my role and had never explored other outlets.
-My job was more of a routine than a challenge, which wasn't necessarily a bad thing."
+"Starting out as a dishwasher many years ago and working my way up to become General Manager of a large restaurant group, I was comfortable in my role and had never explored other outlets."

 When Rosie suggested that we pay off our debt to achieve a more flexible lifestyle, it was difficult for me to see the bigger picture.
 What I didn't realize then is how much value would be added to our lives when we blended our personal & professional lives.
 By getting rid of our meaningless stuff and downsizing to a small apartment, we were able to reach our goals and live much larger than we ever had before.